ArshamEbr/Muxless-GPU-Passthrough/README.md

 Run your gpu driver installer and it'll install the drivers for you

 # I got error 43 in device manager for my dgpu
-COPY-PASTE the my config.xml and THEN modify it.. cuz theres always something that we miss to add or remove
+COPY-PASTE my config.xml and THEN modify it.. cuz theres always something that we miss to add or remove

 # My system Freezes and i have to force reboot after running the vm!
 Modify the Ram section and give only 80 percent of the ram that your system have